Gr33nMax/first_order_optimization_methods/README.md

 * Fibonacci method
 * Quadratic interpolation method

 And shows the number of iterations spent by each method.
+And also displays a graph with an interval at which there is a minimum.

 # Requirements
 - Python 3.6+